-The current Gerald Desmond Bridge has three lanes on the incline, and two lanes on the decline, in each direction.
-The new bridge will accommodate three lanes of traffic in both directions, and will include four safety lanes to mitigate delays from breakdowns and accidents and give emergency vehicles better access.
-In addition, clearance over the channel will rise from the current 155 feet to 205 feet, allowing larger, greener ships to enter the Port.
+The Gerald Desmond Bridge has three lanes on the incline, and two lanes on the decline, in each direction.
+The new bridge accommodates three lanes of traffic in both directions, and includes four safety lanes to mitigate delays from breakdowns and accidents and give emergency vehicles better access.
+In addition, once the former bridge is demolished, clearance over the channel will rise from the current 155 feet to 205 feet, allowing larger, greener ships to enter the Port.

 Early 1990s: A replacement to the Gerald Desmond Bridge was first considered as maintenance costs continue to be incurred and the bridge will soon reach its original lifespan.

 July 2008: The Port of Long Beach’s initially estimates a bridge replacement project to be about $950 million.